ORESoftware/live-mutex/README.md

 ### Why

-I used a couple of other libraries and they required manual retry logic and they used<br>
-polling under the hood to acquire locks.
-It was difficult to fine tune those libraries and <br>
+I used a couple of other libraries and they required manual retry logic and they used polling under the hood to acquire locks.
-they were extremely slow for high lock request concurrency. <br>
+It was difficult to fine tune those libraries and they were extremely slow for high lock request concurrency. <br>
 Other libraries are stuck with polling for simple reasons - the filesystem is dumb, and so is Redis (unless you write some <br>
 Lua scripts that can run on there - I don't know of any libraries that do that).
 If we create an intelligent broker that can queue locking requests, <br>
 then we can create some that's both more performant and more developer friendly.
 Enter live-mutex. <br>